Deltares/imod_coupler/TECHNICAL.md

 The file format of the .rch file is described [here](https://modflow6.readthedocs.io/en/latest/_mf6io/gwf-rch.html).
 To specify an uncoupled recharge as well, a second RCH package should be defined.
 How to define a second stress package is explained [here](#how-to-define-a-second-stress-package-for-modflow6).
+Please note that in the model name file the [package name](https://modflow6.readthedocs.io/en/latest/_mf6io/gwf-nam.html#block-packages) has to be defined as "RCH_MSW".

 ### [filename].wel
 A dummy well file, of which the fluxes will be overrided.